-A model theory for a particular logic typically works within a given universe, and specifies a notion of structure for a language, and a definition of truth.
+A model theory for a particular logic typically works within a given universe, and specifies a notion of “mathematical structure” in this context, namely a structure for a language, and a definition of truth.
 Logic is typically specified by language (function symbols, relations symbols and constants); formulas (formed from symbols, variables, Boolean operations and quantifiers).
 Language together with a choice of a set of formulas without free variables (viewed as axioms) is called a theory.
 A structure is an interpretation of a language via a given set together with interpretation of the symbols of the language.
 A model of a theory in the language is an L-structure which satisfies each formula in .

 The two main problems of model theory are

-In all memorable examples, the collection of structures for a language will form an interesting category, and the subcollection of those structures verifying a given collection of propositions in the language are an interesting subcategory again.
+In all memorable examples, the collection of structures for a language will form an interesting category (see Beke-Rosicky 11 for a characterization of these), and the subcollection of those structures verifying a given collection of propositions in the language are an interesting subcategory again.

 Caveat Lector.
 This may duplicate/contradict other nLab accounts of FOL, e.g. theory; it is present here for illustrative purposes only.
 We attempt to obviate the trouble of quantifier scope by using addressing rather than naming of variables; specifically, the variable occurs bound in a formula if it is nested within more than quantifiers, and otherwise free.

 Notable subsets of include , generated by , the suboperad of parametrized words, and , the elements of types in the suboperad generated by .

 The Tarski Definition of Truth is a natural extension of the -algebra to an -algebra, such that